 The vast majority of you will return to an active lifestyle after the treatment for a partial rotator cuff tear due to rotator cuff tendinosis.

 The surgical treatment of partial rotator cuff tears and rotator cuff tendinosis is evolving.
-We now have a biological patch that we can implant in your shoulder which shows promise in reversing tendinosis and healing partial thickness tears.
+We now have a biological patch that we can implant in your shoulder, which shows promise in reversing tendinosis and healing partial-thickness tears.
+But as with any procedure, there are risks, and there are failures.
+So consider your options carefully.

 Disclaimer: this information is for your education and should not be considered medical advice regarding diagnosis or treatment recommendations.
 Some links on this page may be affiliate links.
 Read the full disclaimer.